jdejoode/orthographicmorphologicalindex-JSEM/README.md

 This repository contains an index of morphological and orthographic variation at the lexical level in the Hebrew Bible and the larger Dead Sea Scrolls.

+1. Download and unzip [the zip file](https://github.com/jdejoode/orthomorphindex-JSEM/archive/master.zip) or alternatively clone this repository.

 1. To navigate the entire index, open Index.html.
 Depending on your computer, it may take multiple seconds to open this file.

 2. To investigate specific books or scrolls, open the profiles/html folder and choose the relevant book or scroll.